 The Authority was established on April 12, 1948, as a civic, non-profit corporation, as provided for under Arizona law, to develop, promote, operate and maintain airports and air transportation facilities adjacent to the City of Tucson (City) and in Pima County (County).
-Under Arizona law, the Authority is authorized to acquire, own, control, equip, improve, maintain, operate, and regulate airports and enter into agreements with corporations engaged in the air transportation industry for the operation of airports.
+Under Arizona law, the City is authorized to acquire, own, control, equip, improve, maintain, operate, and regulate airports and enter into agreements with corporations engaged in the air transportation industry for the operation of airports.
 The Authority operates Tucson International Airport (TUS) and Ryan Airfield (RYN) as an essential government function under Arizona law.

-The Authority's bylaws call for an active membership of up to 60 individuals who are residents of the TUS service area.
+The Authority's bylaws call for active membership of up to 60 individuals who are residents of TUS's service area.
 Membership vacancies are filled through a nomination process and election by active members at each annual meeting.
 The Authority's Board of Directors (Board) consists of no more than eleven and no less than seven Authority members, including one ex-officio member, the immediate past chair.
 The remaining directors are elected by active Authority members, typically to staggered terms of three consecutive years, and may serve a maximum of two successive terms.
 Directors receive no salary or compensation for their services, but by resolution of the Board may be reimbursed for actual expenses paid or obligated to be paid in connection with services rendered solely for the benefit of the Authority.

 The Board appoints the CEO, who serves at its pleasure.
-The Authority's staff is organized into four divisions, each managed by a Vice President appointed by and reporting directly to the CEO.
-These four divisions are Administration and Finance, Operations, Legal Services, and Planning and Engineering.
-The organizational chart that follows this letter reflects the operational structure as of September 30, 2020.
+The Authority's staff is organized into three divisions, each managed by a Vice President appointed by and reporting directly to the CEO.
+These three divisions are Administration and Finance, Operations, and Planning and Engineering.
+Additionally, the CEO appoints a General Counsel reporting directly to the CEO.
+The organizational chart that follows this letter reflects the operational structure as of September 30, 2020

 The Authority's airport system consists of TUS and RYN.
-TUS is a certificated commercial service airport, with 8 passenger airlines, serving the Tucson metropolitan area, southern Arizona and northern Sonora, Mexico.
-TUS also supports military and general aviation users.
-RYN serves as a general aviation reliever airport for TUS.
+TUS is a commercial service airport serving the Tucson metropolitan area, southern Arizona and northern Sonora, Mexico.
+RYN serves as a general aviation reliever airport for TUS